Optical Network Digital Twin -- Practical Use Cases and Architecture: Optical network digital twin architecture

 \subsection{OLS types (Managed/unmanaged)}

-Fig.~\ref{ols_type} represents two different OLS types where the TRx is remotely connected to the OLS via an access link, and the optical input power to the OLS differs depending on the loss of the access link and variations in the optical output power of the TRx. (a) shows an example of the managed OLS, Each ROADM node has monitor functions such as Optical Channel Monitor (OCM) and Optical Time Domain Reflectometer (OTDR).
+Fig.~\ref{ols_type} represents two different OLS types where the TRx is remotely connected to the OLS via an access link, and the optical input power to the OLS differs depending on the loss of the access link and variations in the optical output power of the TRx.
+These OLS types broadly correspond to partially and fully disaggregated architectures, respectively. (a) shows an example of the managed OLS, Each ROADM node has monitor functions such as Optical Channel Monitor (OCM) and Optical Time Domain Reflectometer (OTDR).
 The signal power and GSNR of each wavelength path are monitored and constantly optimized in a link-by-link manner within the OLS.
 Furthermore, by utilizing a WDM source to inject pseudo signals into unoccupied channels, high-accuracy power management can be achieved.
 Edge ROADMs have Channel Amplifiers (CAs) connected to the remote TRxs to optimize power transmission between the ROADMs and the remote TRxs.
 In this case, $GSNR_j$ is calculated by the OLS controller where the power of each wavelength is controlled to remain constant for every link.